yunjunz/2021-Maduo-EQ/README.md

 # 2021-Maduo-EQ

-Deformation of the 2021 Maduo, Qinghai EQ
+This repo contains notebooks to prepare the 3D displacement from Sentinel-1 SAR data for the 2021 Maduo, Qinghai earthquake.
+The data is used in Xu et al. (in prep).